Shirako

 Shirako (白子町, Shirako-machi) is a town located in Chiba Prefecture, Japan.
-As of 1 December 2020, the town had an estimated population of 11,040 in 4942 households and a population density of 400 persons per km².
+As of 1 December 2020, the town had an estimated population of 11,040 in 4942 households and a population density of 400 persons per km^{2}.
 The total area of the town is 27.46 km2.

 Geography

 Shirako is located in eastern Chiba Prefecture, about 30 kilometers from the prefectural capital at Chiba and within 60 to 70 kilometers from the center of Tokyo.
 Facing the Pacific Ocean, it is included in the Kujūkuri Plain and has a gentle terrain.
 It has a portion the Kujūkuri Beach, and the Nabaki River runs through the center of the town.